dips4717/design_motif_detection/FewX/README.md

 TODO:
   - To integrate libraries like Albumentations into detectron2 or writing up the custom augmentation in detectron2 would be need.
+  - Use image crops from random images (may be from other collections) as negative proposals.
+This could also work as negative support branch as in the original paper.

 ## Note: To add more config parameters.
 - Add the parameters you want to add into `fewx/config/defaults.py` first.